ahmedmaghraby/vc-content/pages/docs/lessons/lesson1.md

 #### Running the Storefont by IIS

-* Restart IIS service
+* Restart IIS service.

 ```
 net stop was /y
 net start w3vc
 ```

-* Open the IIS Manager and add a new Web site named **Storefront**
+* Open *IIS Manager* and add a new Website named **Storefront**.
-* Select application pool named **DefaultAppPool**
+* Select application pool named **DefaultAppPool**.
-* In the Physical path field enter the full path to the storfront folder **C:\vc-storefront-core**
+* In the Physical path field enter the full path to the storefront folder **C:\vc-storefront-core**.
-* In the Port field enter the new Web site port binding **8080**
+* In the Port field enter the new Web site port binding **8080**.

 ![Add new website](../../assets/images/docs/add-new-web-site.png "First storefront page")

-Now you could first open the **VirtoCommerce Storefront** application in the browser after full modules and sample data installation on **Virtocommerce Platform** - open in your browser http://localhost:5000 if you run Storefont by CLI "dotnet run" or http://localhost:8080 if you run Storefont by IIS.
+Now you could first open the local **VirtoCommerce Storefront** instance for the first time.
+Navigate to:

+* http://localhost:5000 if the application deployed by "dotnet run";
+* or http://localhost:8080 in case IIS.

 ![First storefront page](../../assets/images/docs/storefront.png "First storefront page")